Signature and concordance of positive knots: The signature function

 \section{The signature function}

-Let $L$ be a link and $\omega \in S^1$.
-Levine and Tristram defined the $\omega$~--~{\it signature} $\sigma_\omega(L)$ of $L$ to be the signature of the hermitian matrix where $A$ is a Seifert matrix for the link $L$~\cite{Levine, Tristram}.
+Let $L$ be a link and $\omega \in \Sph^1$.
+Levine and Tristram defined the $\omega$-{\it signature} $\sigma_\omega(L)$ of $L$ to be the signature of the hermitian matrix where $A$ is a Seifert matrix for the link $L$~\cite{Levine, Tristram}.
 This does not depend on the choice of Seifert matrix $A$ and for $\omega = -1$, it equals Trotter's definition of the classical signature invariant $\sigma(L)$~\cite{Trotter}.
-Furthermore, since the signature function is locally constant except at zeroes of the Alexander polynomial $\Delta_L$, i.e. at finitely many points.
+Furthermore, since the signature function is locally constant except at zeroes of the Alexander polynomial $\Delta_L$, i.e.\ at finitely many points.
 A crossing of an oriented link diagram is \emph{positive} if, when following the bottom strand, the top strand comes from the left, and \emph{negative} otherwise (see Fig.~\ref{F:Type}).
-We will use that changing a positive crossing to a negative one does not increase the $\omega$~--~signature for any $\omega \in S^1$.
+An oriented link is \emph{positive} if it admits a diagram with only positive crossings.
+We will use that changing a positive crossing to a negative one does not increase the $\omega$-signature for any $\omega \in \Sph^1$.